Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering

-We begin by benchmarking the CUPED One-Sided Trigger to other unbiased ITT estimators including Naive $\Delta(Y)$, Trigger-Dilute, and the CUPED Two-Sided Trigger from Section ~\ref{sec:cuped-twoside}.
-To obtain Trigger-Dilute and Two-Sided Trigger estimates, we assume $S$ is observed for control subjects.
-We implement the CUPED One-Sided Trigger using augmentation~\eqref{eq:h_sn}, where the weights $w_i$ are predicted triggering probabilities $P(S_i=1|X_{1,i},X_{2,i})$.
-In particular, for each simulation trial, we fit a logistic regression model $S\sim X_1+X_2$ using treatment group data and make (out-of-sample) predictions on the control group.
+We first benchmark the CUPED One-Sided Trigger against other unbiased ITT estimators including Naive $\Delta(Y)$, Trigger-Dilute, and the CUPED Two-Sided Trigger from Section ~\ref{sec:cuped-twoside}.
+To obtain Trigger-Dilute and Two-Sided Trigger estimates, we \emph{pretend} $S$ is observed for control subjects.
+We implement the One-Sided Trigger following the prediction approach, where the weights $w_i$ are predicted triggering probabilities $\PP(S_i=1|X_{1,i},X_{2,i})$.
+In particular, for each simulation trial, we fit a logistic regression $S\sim X_1+X_2$ using treatment group data and make (out-of-sample) predictions on the control group.

 Simulation results are in Table~\ref{tab:simulation1}.
 We make several observations.
 First, all estimators are unbiased for the true ITT of 0.075.
 Second, Trigger-Dilute and Two-Sided Trigger have the same ground truth variance and both reduce SE by about 4 times compared to Naive.
 This is roughly a 16x variance reduction rate, and corroborates the heuristic that variance reduction with trigger-dilute analysis can be as high as the reciprocal of the triggering rate (which is set at $5\%$ in our dgp).
-The proposed One-Sided Trigger with augmentation~\eqref{eq:h_sn} has the smallest SE.
+The proposed One-Sided Trigger estimator has the smallest SE.
 This means that when the weak principal ignorability assumption holds, not observing triggering status $S$ in the control group does not prevent us from using triggering to reduce variance.
-In fact, exploiting the ignorability assumption allows us to obtain precision improvement even beyond Trigger-Dilute.
-Third, all the variance estimators that we use indeed recover the ground truth SE.
-In particular, we've confirmed that the bootstrap procedure we described in~\ref{sec:cuped-oneside} is able to recover the true SE of the One-Sided Trigger estimator. \\
+In fact, exploiting the ignorability assumption allows us to obtain precision improvements even beyond Trigger-Dilute.
+Third, all the variance estimators indeed recover the ground truth SE.
+In particular, we have confirmed that the bootstrap procedure described in~\ref{sec:cuped-oneside} is able to recover the true SE of the One-Sided Trigger estimator.